Things to Know Before Buying a Lawn Spreader

 - Once you finish, water the lawn to wash the fertiliser into the soil (unless your fertiliser states otherwise).

 How do I maintain my lawn spreader?

-A good lawn spreader will spread seed and fertiliser quite evenly across the lawn.
-However, because the distribution is not 100% even it can be a good idea to spread the seed in two directions.
-You could start by going lengthways and then repeat the process widthways.
+You can start lengthways and then repeat the process widthways.
 Remember to adjust the amount of seed you are applying on each pass to counteract the double application.

 My lawn has some bare patches and I want to re-seed it.
 How do I do this?

-You should use your spreader to apply fertiliser once the seeds have germinated and then cut the grass once the whole lawn is about 2 1/2 inches.
+- Use your lawn spreader to apply fertiliser once the seeds have germinated, then cut the grass once the whole lawn is about 6 cm.